-The consumed power and illumination vary when the voltage varies between 200-250 V. The variation is linearly.
+The consumed power and illumination do not vary significantly when the voltage varies between 200-250 V.

-When the voltage at 250 V varies with + and - 5 V, then the illuminance varies within 2.5 %, so when abrupt voltage changes occur this effect is not visible in the illuminance output.
+When the voltage at 230 V varies with + and - 5 V, then the illuminance varies within 0.1 %, so when abrupt voltage changes occur this effect is not visible in the illuminance output.